GIScience/gis-training-resource-center/content/Modul_2/en_qgis_modul_2_exercises.md

-# Exercises Modul 2- Working with Geodata
+# Exercises Module 2 - Introduction to Working with Geodata

 __🔙[Back to Homepage](/content/intro.md)__

-These exercises touch on all the content of Modul 2- Working with Geodata.
+These exercises touch on all the content of module 2

 ## Geodata concept